-1. To provide knowledge to the students on the basic issues such as productivity, efficiency, capacity utilization and debates involved in industrial development; and

-2. To give thorough knowledge about the economics of industry in a cogent and analytical manner
+- 1. To provide knowledge to the students on the basic issues such as productivity, efficiency, capacity utilization and debates involved in industrial development; - 2.
+To give thorough knowledge about the economics of industry in a cogent and analytical manner.

 Demand Analysis and Forecasting: Cardinal Ordinal Approaches.
-Demand and Supply, Elasticties, Forecasting techniques, Consumer behaviour.
+Demand and Supply, Elasticities, Forecasting techniques, Consumer behavior.